 The training programme aims to provide participants with an overview of mechanisms and policies that they can use within their area of expertise and how these can be set in motion and successfully implemented.
 The focus is on practical implementation.
 Presentations on the Dutch approach encourage the participants to reflect on the situation in their own country, to identify areas for reform and additionally nurture exchange on practices in each other's countries.
+In skill sessions, participants will develop their presentation, teamwork and change management skills.
+While developing and presenting a Back Home Action Plan, they will put these skills into practice.
 Ultimately, knowledge and skills of participants are improved and networks for the exchange of best practices created.